apache/spark/docs/running-on-yarn.md

 There are two variants of Spark binary distributions you can download.
 One is pre-built with a certain version of Apache Hadoop; this Spark distribution contains built-in Hadoop runtime, so we call it <code>with-hadoop</code> Spark distribution.
-The other one is pre-built with user-provided Hadoop; since this Spark distribution doesn't contain built-in Hadoop runtime, it's smaller, but users have to provide a Hadoop installation separately.
+The other one is pre-built with user-provided Hadoop; since this Spark distribution doesn't contain a built-in Hadoop runtime, it's smaller, but users have to provide a Hadoop installation separately.
 We call this variant <code>no-hadoop</code> Spark distribution.
-For <code>with-hadoop</code> Spark distribution, since it contains built-in Hadoop runtime already, by default, when a job is submitted to Hadoop Yarn cluster, to prevent jar conflict, it will not populate Yarn's classpath into Spark.
+For <code>with-hadoop</code> Spark distribution, since it contains a built-in Hadoop runtime already, by default, when a job is submitted to Hadoop Yarn cluster, to prevent jar conflict, it will not populate Yarn's classpath into Spark.
 To override this behavior, you can set <code>spark.yarn.populateHadoopClasspath</code> to <code>true</code>.
 For <code>no-hadoop</code> Spark distribution, Spark will populate Yarn's classpath by default in order to get Hadoop runtime.
 Note that some features such as Hive support are not available in <code>no-hadoop</code> Spark distribution.
 For <code>with-hadoop</code> Spark distribution,